Music / Edguy

 While not necessarily reflected in lyrics...

-- Monster Clown: On the cover of Age of the Joker (seriously, what would you expect?), and Mandrake
+- Monster Clown: A wicked looking jester seems to have become their mascot lately.
+One features prominently on the cover of Age of the Joker (seriously, what would you expect?), Mandrake, and Monuments.

-- Slasher Smile: Also on the cover of Mandrake.
+- Slasher Smile: Also on the cover of Mandrake and Monuments.